kristerkari/jQuery-Geolocator/README.md

 __mapsLinkStr__

-Language sting for a Google Maps link that is showed next to each address.
+Language string for a Google Maps link that is showed next to each address.
 Default: `'Show directions'`.

 ## Plugin options: W3C Geolocation API options